CrunchyData/pg_featureserv/hugo/content/examples/ex_query_functions_locate_country.md

 Any kind of function can be published, which allows you very flexible access to data.
 You can create functions that return statistics, summary records, populate dropdown lists or autocomplete suggestions, and more.

-## Create a non-spatial function that locates the country for a given coordinate pair
+## Create a non-spatial function that locates the country at a coordinate

 ```sql
 CREATE OR REPLACE FUNCTION postgisftw.country_by_loc(